 People do not read web content, in the same way, as printed material.
-When writing content, you should reflect this, and write your content for ‘scanners’.
+When writing content, reflect on this, and write your content for ‘scanners’.

 Who or what are scanners?